 The publishing activity of DIAN started in 1987 and has been evolving based on a specific development plan.

-85 titles have been published to date, which stand out due to their content as well as their appearance.
-33 different Lenticular cards (3d) have been printed, each of which displays a Monument from Greek Antiquity as it was when it was built and as it is today.
+To date, 85 titles have been published which stand out due to their content as well as their appearance.
+Thirty three different Lenticular cards (3d) have been printed, each displaying a Monument from Greek Antiquity as it was when it was built and as it is today.

-An important publishing accomplishment has been the launching of the series
+An important publishing accomplishment has been the launching of a series

-Each volume contains an extensive introduction to the author and his work, the ancient text, and opposite to the latter, the Modern Greek translation in the 15-syllable iambic verse (same as the Ancient text).
+Each volume contains an extensive introduction to the author and his work, the ancient text, and opposite to the latter, the Modern Greek translation in the 15-syllable iambic verse (as in the Ancient text).

 In addition to its core publishing activity, “DIAN PUBLICATIONS” is also active in the following areas:

 - Production of informational material for companies and institutions in Greece and abroad,

 - Participation as partner in numerous EU programmes, undertaking the publication of the project material,